by Luke Wayne

 "from childhood you have known the sacred writings which are able to give you the wisdom that leads to salvation through faith which is in Christ Jesus.
 All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work," (2 Timothy 3:15-17).

-This offers us a fine definition of what Inspired Scripture is.
-Paul mentions the sacred writings that Timothy has known from childhood, so obviously the Old Testament books are viewed in this light.
+This offers us an excellent definition of what Inspired Scripture is.
+Paul mentions the sacred writings that Timothy has known from childhood, so obviously, the Old Testament books are viewed in this light.
 In fact, many assume that he only had the Old Testament in mind when he wrote these words and that it is only by extension that we can apply this to the New Testament.
 There is good reason to doubt this conclusion.
 Paul uses a different Greek word in verse 15 for the sacred "writings" (gramma) than he does in verse 16 for all "scripture" (graphe).
 Notice, also, that verse 16 does not merely mention "the scriptures" like verse 15 does with "the sacred writings."
-Rather, Paul broadens it to "All" scripture.
+Rather, Paul broadens it to "All" Scripture.
 The way he words this seems to indicate that Paul perhaps has a larger category in mind that includes the sacred writings of ancient Israel that Timothy has known since he was a boy, but encompasses more than just these.
 In fact, we have good reason to believe that Paul already considered at least some of the New Testament books as being part of "all scripture."
 In His previous letter to Timothy, he wrote:

 "For the Scripture says, 'You shall not muzzle the ox while he is threshing,' and 'The laborer is worthy of his wages,'" (1 Timothy 5:18).

 Paul quotes here from two sources that both He and Timothy already accept as authoritative scripture.
 The first reference about the Ox is to Deuteronomy 25:4.
 The second about the laborer is from Luke 10:7.
 Paul and Timothy, then, both considered the gospel of Luke to be authoritative scripture in the same sense as Deuteronomy.
-Some try to argue that Paul is citing a more general oral tradition of the teachings of Jesus rather than a specific written source, but this does not make sense.
-Paul cites it as scripture, and the word definitely means a written source.
+Some try to argue that Paul is citing a more general oral tradition of the teachings of Jesus rather than a particular written source, but this does not make sense.
+Paul quotes it as scripture, and that word means a written source.
 Thus, Paul is identifying the written gospel as the inspired word of God.
 Timothy certainly would have had this in mind when he read Paul's words about "all scripture."

 "When this letter is read among you, have it also read in the church of the Laodiceans," (Colossians 4:16).